 Traditions hold strong emotional value for many people, especially when it comes to funeral traditions.
 They can enhance the sense of purpose in a ceremony as well as make us feel closer to the generations before us who practiced the same traditions, reminding us that we are part of something larger than ourselves.

 Eulogy: A eulogy usually consists of the fond memories, feelings, and thoughts around the life of the deceased.
 It may be given by a child, parent, spouse, sibling, or anyone who was close to the deceased.
 There may be one eulogy or several.
+Capturing the life of a loved one in words is a difficult task but can add so much to a final farewell.

 Reading: Often, a reading is prepared for the service.
 If the decedent was religious, it’s common for certain verses of scripture to be read.
 For more secular services, a poem may be read by a friend or family member.

 Music: It’s common for hymns to be sung by the congregation in religious funeral services.
 Even those families who aren’t religious frequently choose to incorporate music into the service, choosing a secular number for everyone to sing or preparing a personal performance.
+We have the ability to assist in any musical selection you wish.
+Music can mean so much to many and adds personality to a final farewell.

 Procession: At the end of the funeral service, a procession is usually led to the cemetery where the decedent will be laid to rest.
 This procession is typically a motorcade led by the hearse that carries the body of the deceased.
+We will have a lead vehicle to make sure safety is of the utmost importance.

 Burial Participation: After the casket is lowered into the gravesite, mourners often symbolically begin the burial process by throwing in a handful of dirt one at a time.
 Traditionally, the spouse or other close family member throws the dirt first.
+In Jewish funeral tradition this is part of the ceremony itself.
+If the family chooses to leave prior to burial, our funeral home promises to stay to make sure everything is taken care of properly.

 You are welcome to call us any time of the day, any day of the week, for immediate assistance.
 Or, visit our funeral home in person at your convenience.